avestura/FStar/README.md

 # FStar
-My efforts to binging FStar Lang out of INRIA.
+My efforts to binging [FStar Language](http://fstar-lang.org) out of INRIA.

 **This repo and all of it's sub-repos are under construction**